ElBartscho/CMake/README.md

 Simple CMake Tutorials to see how it stuff is working.

-execute build.sh in tehe respective project folder to build the project part.
+execute build.sh in the respective project folder to build the project part.